obsidian-level-maker/Obsidian/README.txt

   Prefab structures, which kicked off some big improvements to the way OBLIGE builds stuff.

+  Thanks to JohnnyRancid who also created some prefabs for OBLIGE.

-  Thanks to DoomJedi for his support.
+  Thanks to DoomJedi for his help.

   I'm grateful to everyone who provided positive feedback, bug reports and ideas for improvements, both in email and on the